Pyridoxal phosphatase

+It also acts on pyridoxine phosphate (PNP), pyridoxamine phosphate (PMP), 4-pyridoxic acid phosphate and 4-deoxypyridoxine phosphate to remove their phosphate groups.
+Two human genes produce proteins that act as this kind of enzyme: PDXP and PHOSPHO2.

 This enzyme belongs to the family of hydrolases, specifically those acting on phosphoric monoester bonds.
 The systematic name is pyridoxal-5′-phosphate phosphohydrolase.
 Other names in common use include vitamine B6 (pyridoxine) phosphatase, PLP phosphatase, vitamin B6-phosphate phosphatase, and PNP phosphatase.
 This enzyme participates in vitamin B6 metabolism.